Paul Newman: Awards and honors

 Newman was nominated for an Academy Award in five different decades.
 In addition to awards Newman won for specific roles, he received an honorary Academy Award in 1986 for his "many and memorable and compelling screen performances" and the Jean Hersholt Humanitarian Award for his charity work in 1994.

 In 1992, Newman and his wife, Joanne Woodward, were recipients of Kennedy Center Honors.
 In 1994, the couple received the Award for Greatest Public Service Benefiting the Disadvantaged, an award given annually by Jefferson Awards.
 Newman won Best Actor at the Cannes Film Festival for The Long, Hot Summer and the Silver Bear at the Berlin International Film Festival for Nobody's Fool.

 In 1968, Newman was named Man of the Year by Harvard University's performance group, the Hasty Pudding Theatricals.
 The 2008 edition of Sport Movies & TV – Milano International FICTS Fest was dedicated to his memory.
 In 2015, the U.S. Postal Service issued a 'forever stamp' commemorating Newman, which went on sale on September 18, 2015.
 It features a 1980 photograph of Newman by photographer Steve Schapiro, accompanied by text that reads: 'Actor/Philanthropist'.

-Since the 1970s, Newman Day is an event celebrated at Kenyon College, Bates College, Princeton University, and some other American colleges.
+Since the 1970s, Newman Day is an event celebrated at Bates College, Kenyon College, Princeton University, and some other American colleges.
 On Newman Day, students try to drink 24 beers in 24 hours, based on a quote attributed to Newman about there being 24 beers in a case, and 24 hours in a day, and that this is surely not a mere coincidence.
 In 2004, Newman requested that Princeton University dissociate the event from his name, due to the fact that he did not endorse the behavior.
 He cited his creation in 1980 of the Scott Newman Center, "dedicated to the prevention of substance abuse through education".
 Princeton disavowed any responsibility for the event, responding that Newman Day is not sponsored, endorsed, or encouraged by the university itself and is solely an unofficial event among students.

 On October 26, 2017, Paul Newman's Rolex Daytona wristwatch was auctioned in New York by Phillips Auctions for $17.5 million, making it one of the most expensive wristwatches ever sold at an auction.
 On September 3, 2022, Lime Rock Park, a road course in Lakeville, Connecticut, named the straight of the circuit past the Esses before The Uphill the Paul Newman Straight during the Historic Festival 40.

 Newman was inducted into the Motorsports Hall of Fame of America in 2024.